XTLS/Xray-docs-next/docs/en/config/inbounds/vless.md

 VLESS simplified reverse proxy configuration.
 It functions the same as the core's internal general reverse proxy but with simpler configuration.

-The presence of this item indicates that connections from this user can be used to establish a reverse proxy tunnel.
+The presence of this item indicates that connections from this user can be used to establish a reverse proxy tunnel, while disabling normal forward proxy usage.

 Current syntax: